 The focus of supervision needs to be informed by an assessment of the therapist’s skill set, while the supervisor’s approach to supervision needs to be informed by an understanding of the person of the therapist.
 This course presents a framework for thinking about the latter, exploring the influence of therapists’ learning preferences, approach to handling emotional intensity, therapists’ personal context (e.g. gender, race, life stage, values), and stage of professional development as a clinician.

 This is a Beginning Level course.
 The target audience is all behavioral health supervisors of therapists working with children and adolescents.

 1. Identify two general learning styles and how they can affect response to supervision.

-2. Describe how the therapist’s approach to handling emotional intensity can affect response to families and to supervision.
+2. Describe how the therapist’s personal context and approach to handling emotional intensity can affect response to families and to supervision.

 Frequently Asked Questions

 Visit our Self-Paced, Online Continuing Education Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.